-We have entered into an amended and restated license agreement with AIM pursuant to which AIM has agreed to grant us a non-exclusive, royalty-free license to use the name "Apollo."
-Under this agreement, we have the right to use the "Apollo" name, for so long as AIM or one of its affiliates remains our investment adviser.
-Other than with respect to this limited license, we will have no legal right to the "Apollo" name.
+We have entered into a license agreement with AGM pursuant to which AGM has agreed to grant us a non-exclusive, royalty-free license to use the name Apollo.
+Under this agreement, we have the right to use the Apollo name, for so long as AIM or one of its affiliates remains our investment adviser.
+Other than with respect to this limited license, we will have no legal right to the Apollo name.
 This license agreement will remain in effect for so long as the investment advisory and management agreement with our investment adviser is in effect.